 - 1.7 USE OF IGC FLIGHT RECORDERS.
 A GNSS Flight Recorder operated in accordance with its IGC-approval document shall be used for all flights that require validation to IGC criteria.
 This includes flights in championships under the rules and procedures of Annex A to the IGC Sporting Code (SC3A).
 An IGC-approved Flight Recorder must be used for evidence for IGC Badge, Diploma, Record and Competition flights except where a less sophisticated and secure IGC Position Recorder (PR) is used for silver and gold badge flights under IGC SC3 procedures.
 For the different levels of IGC-approval from world records to badges, see para 1.1.4.
 IGC-approved FRs must be used by NACs for flights under their jurisdiction where they specify IGC standards, such as for national and regional records, and competitions.
 Where validation is not required to IGC standards, evidence is at the discretion of the organisation responsible for validating the flight. - 1.7.1 IGC File Format.
 For the format of the IGC Flight Data file, see Chapter 3 and the detail in Appendix A. For a performance to be validated to IGC standards, in all cases the file must pass the IGC electronic Validation check (see para 1.1.10.1). - 1.7.2 Non-IGC FRs.
 Where flight validation is not required to IGC standards, the choice of criteria is at the discretion of those responsible for validating the flight, such as the NAC, competition officials or, for non-IGC FRs, other FAI Air Sport Commissions or General Aviation organisations. - 1.8 NOTIFICATION AND ISSUE OF IGC-APPROVAL DOCUMENTS.
 Notification of issue of a new or amended IGC-approval document will be posted on the Internet newsgroup rec.aviation.soaring (r.a.s.) and also sent to the IGC-discuss email list.
 The complete IGC-approval document will be posted on the FAI/IGC and GFAC web sites, together with the FR Manufacturer's DLL file for validating the integrity of IGC files. - 1.9 PRODUCTION STANDARDS.
 IGC reserves the right to inspect and test examples of products covered by IGC-approvals, for the purpose of checking compliance with the standards and conditions of their IGC-approval. - 1.9.1 Testing production equipment.
 Such testing will be carried out by GFAC and may be at any time and without prior notice.
 GFAC may obtain recorder units under its own arrangements such as from owners or sales outlets, but, if requested by GFAC, the Organisation listed in the IGC-approval document under "Manufacturer" shall supply an FR for testing. - 1.9.2 Results of testing.
 If any problems are found or questions are raised, GFAC will correspond with the manufacturer.
 If this cannot be done to the satisfaction of GFAC, the terms of the IGC-approval document may be altered or the approval removed.

-1.10 CO MMENTS OR Q UESTIONS IN USE .
-If any comments, p problems or questi ions arise during use of an IGCapproved Flight Recorder, th he GFAC Chairman sl hould be notified in t he first instance.
-See also para 1.1.12.
+1.10 COMMENTS OR QUESTIONS IN USE .
+If any comments, , problems or ques stions arise during g use of an IGC- , the GFAC Chairman s